Useful OpenSSL Commands

 $ openssl rsa -in extracted.key -out decrypted.key

-Create pfx file
+Create a pfx file

-Sometimes services (Azure is particular) demand the certificate be in pkcs12 (pfx) format.
-This can be achieved by combining the certificate file and key.
+Sometimes services (e.g. Azure) demand the certificate be in pkcs12 (pfx) format.

 $ openssl pkcs12 -inkey rsa.key -in cert.crt -export -out cert.pfx